ems-project/ems-project.github.io/elasticms-admin/environment-variables.md

 ```dotenv
 EMSCO_DEFAULT_BULK_SIZE=500
 ```

-### EMSCO_EMSCH_ENV
-Pass an environment name, which will be registered as an clientHelper environment.

 ### EMS_BACKEND_URL
 Define the url use by the user to access elasticms (in order to generate links in emails).